-For children placed through Buttle UK's Support for Boarding programme, the cost of education, food and accommodation is covered by Buttle UK, the school and sometimes other charities or the Local Authority.
-Buttle UK (and sometimes the school) can also contribute towards the cost of uniforms, laptops and school trips.
-There might be some trips, activities and costs that are not essential to your child's education where you may be asked to fund.
+The cost of education, food and accommodation is usually covered by Buttle UK, the school and sometimes other charities or the Local Authority.
+They can also sometimes contribute towards the cost of essential items such as uniforms, laptops and educational school trips.